EducationalWave

 4. Generalizability: This approach allows researchers to apply their findings to the broader population from which the sample was drawn, increasing the study’s generalizability.

-Related Pros and Cons of Paying Dividends
+Related Pros and Cons of Blue Ocean Strategy

 The Role of Consistent Findings